precisely/rapids/doc/architecture.md

   The `start!` function generates a StackFrame where the address is the partition function which identifies the beginning of the flow.
 Bindings are generated from the arguments provided via `start!` to the flow.
 For example, the above expression starting the greeting flow produces a stack frame: `(StackFrame. #address<greeting/0>, {:excited? true}, nil)`.

-  Remember, these values are the address, the bindings and the data-key.
+  Remember, these values are the address, the bindings and the input-key.
 The `start!`  function allocates an empty array for the stack, the initial frame is pushed onto the stack, and the main loop is invoked with a `nil` argument.
 The result of the main loop is processed as described below, saving the state of computation to durable storage, and an object which allows resuming the computation is returned.

 11. Operation of the main loop.